Clinical AI governance software built for hospitals and health systems

 Continuous Monitoring

 Schedule periodic risk re-assessments, track model performance drift, and maintain a living governance record as clinical AI systems are updated, replaced, or decommissioned.
-AI governance isn't a one-time exercise — TRAIGA treats it as ongoing.
+AI governance isn't a one-time exercise — your governance record should stay current as systems change.

 The clinical AI governance workflow

-TRAIGA guides your clinical informatics, compliance, and legal teams through a structured workflow that produces the exact artifacts TRAIGA and regulators expect.
+Risk Meridian guides your clinical informatics, compliance, and legal teams through a structured workflow that produces documentation supporting a defensible TRAIGA governance record.

 Inventory every clinical AI system